 Prescription opioid drug abuse is considered an epidemic in the United States.
-The Centers for Disease Control and Prevention (CDC) reported that overdose fatalities related to these drugs have quadrupled from 1999 to 2014, and 165,000 Americans have died from a prescription opioid overdose.
+The Centers for Disease Control and Prevention (CDC) reported that overdose fatalities related to these drugs are five times higher in 2016 than they were in 1999, and more than 200,000 Americans have died from a prescription opioid overdose.
 The National Institute on Drug Abuse (NIDA) publishes that more than 2 million Americans battle a prescription opioid substance use disorder.

 The sheer volume and magnitude of people affected by opioid abuse, dependence, and addiction means that researchers are constantly working toward finding ways to treat the disease.
 Currently, the U.S. Food and Drug Administration (FDA), as published by the Office of National Drug Control Policy (ONDCP), approves of three drugs for the treatment of opioid dependence (buprenorphine, methadone, and naltrexone).
 Many other medications are being studied for their usefulness as well.

 Some of these medications are helpful during detox to ease withdrawal symptoms.
 Stopping an opioid drug like morphine “cold turkey” can induce powerful withdrawal symptoms and is generally not recommended.
 Instead, medical professionals may wish to slowly decline the amount of morphine a person takes over a period of time, called weaning or tapering off the drug.